Strategies to End HomelessnessStrategies to End Homelessness works to end homelessness in Greater Cincinnati

 Cincinnati/Hamilton County was one of the first Continuums of Care in the Country to coordinate all system data into one data management system, which Strategies to End Homelessness uses to make positive system changes and improvements.

 Ending homelessness is a community effort.
 The most valuable thing you can do is to donate time or money to the cause.
-Here are 5 ways you can help the homeless.
+Here’s just 5 ways you can help.

 Thank you for visiting our site to learn more about the work we do.
 And thank you for envisioning a Greater Cincinnati in which everyone has a stable home, and the resources needed to maintain it.